AqwamCreates/DataPredict/docs/API/AqwamCustomModels/AqwamAdvantageActorCritic.md

 Aqwam's version of AdvantageActorCritic have two types of actions: sampled action and selected action.
 An AI will act on "selected action" that has highest value but the AI will reward on "sampled action".

 The theory is that the when a "sampled action" is associated with a positive reward, it pushes the probability to choose the "sampled action" higher.
 This leads to "sampled action" more likely to become "selected action".
+This allows the algorithm not requiring additional exploration techniques.

 The algorithm was found by accident when I first incorrectly implemented the AdvantageActorCritic model.